bbauska/W3Cx-3of5/README.md

 <h4>Live Microdata</h4>

-The <a href="https://foolip.org/microdatajs/live/">Live Microdata Web site</a> is a bit similar to the previous one except that it shows the extracted metadata as JSON objects:
+The <a href="https://foolip.org/microdatajs/live/">Live Microdata Web site</a>
+is a bit similar to the previous one except that it shows the extracted metadata as JSON objects:
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 61. example live microdata (74) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
 <img src="./images/image061.webp?raw=true"
   style="width:60%"
-   alt="Example of live microdata from the previous example.
+  title="Example of live microdata from the previous example.
+Microdata are displayed as json objects" alt="Example of live microdata from the previous example.
 Microdata are displayed as json objects." /> &nbsp;
 <br/>